acperkins/iso-locales/README.md

 Feel free to check the [Makefile](Makefile) to ensure it is not doing anything unexpected.

 Note that this will overwrite your operating system's locale files.
 Updates to **glibc** or associated packages may revert these changes.
-If that happens, simply run `sudo make` again.
+If that happens, simply run `sudo make install` again.